psu13/mutable-hakyll/posts/my-chili.md

 Start with some approximation of these ingredients:

-* 5 or 6 dried peppers of various kinds
+* 5 or 6, or more dried peppers of various kinds (see below)
 * 1 or 2 teaspoons cumin seeds
-* 2 fresh jalapeno peppers.
+* 2 fresh long cayenne or serrano peppers.
+I used to use jalapenos but there is no point itnhat anymore.
 Or if you want you can use canned for pepper taste with less heat.
 I also like canned hatch chilis.
 * Maybe some thyme and oregano.
 * 1 large onion or 2 medium sized onions
 * 6 cloves garlic